dstar4138/emp_draft/README.md

 Longer Description:
 -------------------

-SMTG has three parts: the daemon, the plug-ins, and the interfaces.
+EMP has four parts: the daemon, the plug-ins, the alarms and the interfaces.
 The daemon sits and runs the feed loop along with facilitating communication between the interfaces and the plug-ins.
 Interfaces are what you look at when you are running the program, a bunch of interfaces can be connected to the daemon at once.